 Camden NJ Methamphetamine Lawyers

-Defense Attorneys for Meth Possession and Distribution in Burlington, Camden, & Gloucester County, NJ
+Defense Attorneys for Meth Possession and Distribution in Cherry Hill

 If you have been charged with possessing or distributing methamphetamine in South Jersey, you should speak with an experienced criminal defense lawyer as soon as possible.
 Methamphetamine, also known as “meth,” can lead to series penalties if you are found guilty.
 Law enforcement officers and prosecutors aggressively pursue individuals suspected of methamphetamine possession, as well as those accused of selling meth in New Jersey.
 As with many drug charges, the penalties for methamphetamine distribution become more severe as the amount of the substance increases.
 Even merely having meth in your possession can lead to charges for a third degree crime and up to five years in prison.
 Not only can a conviction for crystal meth damage your reputation, your criminal record, your ability to drive, and your finances, but it may result in you losing your freedom.
 Fortunately, you don’t have to face these charges alone.

 At our firm, our skilled criminal defense attorneys are poised to attack the State’s case in pursuit of the best result.
 With partner William Fay, who has prosecuted numerous cases on behalf of the Attorney General’s Office of New Jersey, we aggressively fight drug charges on behalf of clients in Mount Holly, Camden, Woodbury, Burlington County, Camden County, Gloucester County, and across the Southern part of New Jersey.
 If you have been charged with possession or distribution of methamphetamine, contact us today for a free consultation.
 Mr. Fay will discuss your specific case, answer your questions, and explain your legal options.
 Simply call 609-832-3202 or contact us online to schedule an appointment at one of our convenient office locations.